Through the Holy Redeemer, we seek to grow in faith and love, to become great people who make a difference in our world.

 We know that we are successful in our intent that all our pupils value the importance of reading and enjoy it because this is what they say: Books make us laugh, cry and calm us down; reading helps us to grow in confidence and to concentrate on our learning.
 When we read we can escape into another world or learn lots of interesting new facts.
 Reading is important because the more we read, the better our writing becomes.
 We are better learners when we read.
 We like to read all the time.
-(Pupil voice December 2019)
+(Pupil Voice)

 Pupils enjoy writing and use the features of different genres and styles.
 They can write confidently for different purposes and audiences.
 As skills are transferred, cross curricula writing standards have improved – some of our best pieces of writing can be found in R.E. books – and pupils tell us that they continue to use strategies and vocabulary, taught in KS2, as they progress into secondary school.

 There is evidence of a clear teaching sequence in books, with a range of genres being taught across the school.
 Marking is directed to improve learning and pupils respond to feedback.

 Monitoring takes place in the form of on-going formative assessment, pupil voice, lesson observations, work scrutiny, school and cluster moderation and teacher assessment using the end of Key Stage standards.
 Achievement is well above national average at the end of Key stage 2, with a good proportion of our pupils achieving greater depth in writing.